leafsphp/new-docs/ui/basic-usage.md

-# Leaf UI: Basic Usage <sup style="background: rgb(11, 200, 70); color: white; padding: 3px 7px; font-size: 14px;">New in v2.1 alpha</sup>
+# Leaf UI: Basic Usage

-This guide assumes you've read the [introduction to Leaf UI](2.1-alpha/views/ui/).
+This guide assumes you've read the [introduction to Leaf UI](ui/).
 As said before, Leaf UI is a library for building user interfaces with PHP.
 In this section we'll be looking at using basic "HTML tags".

 A bunch of shorthand methods have been created which allow you use create elements with using the `create_element` we saw before.
 The mostly look like this: